justineuroCE/GCD-Project/CodeBook.md

     Total test observations:  2947

-These together with the dataset in **tableFreqSubjectByActivity.txt** give information as to how many observations contribute information to each overall mean calculated in Goal 5.
+These together with the dataset in **tableFreqSubjectByActivity.txt** (that also appear in the bottom section of the sink file **diagnostics.txt**) give information as to how many observations contribute information to each overall mean calculated in Goal 5.
 For example, subject with ID=1 is in the train dataset and had 347 observations of which 50 were for activity 1-WALKING,  47 for 2-WALKING\_UPSTAIRS,  53 for 3-WALKING\_DOWNSTAIRS, 95 for 4-SITTING, 49 for 5-STANDING, and 53 for 6-LAYING.

 Lastly, the following **sessionInfo** details may come in handy for those who want to replicate the results obtained here.
 ```